twolfson/twolfson.com/articles/readability-formalized.md

 ## Definitions

-Pattern - Repeated layout of
+Pattern - Layout of code sections such that sections can vary but retain a similar meaning

 > Code often becomes more readible with syntax highlighting as this defines another pattern layer based on color.
 It allows code patterns to be located (and consequently interpretted) faster.